Chris Duvall

-Chris Duvall (born September 10, 1991) is an American former professional soccer player who played as a right-back.
-He is currently an assistant coach for the St. Louis City 2 in MLS Next Pro.
+Chris Duvall (born September 10, 1991) is an American former professional soccer player and soccer coach who serves as head coach and Director of Coaching & Recruitment for Forest Park Rangers FC ahead of the club's planned 2027 inaugural campaign in the Midwest Premier League.

 Born in Duluth, Georgia, Duvall began his career with club side Concorde Fire before enrolling at Wake Forest University and playing college soccer for the Wake Forest Demon Deacons.
 He spent four seasons with Wake Forest before being drafted by the New York Red Bulls in the 2014 MLS SuperDraft.
 Duvall spent three seasons with the Red Bulls, helping his club win the Supporters' Shield in 2015.
 He was then traded to the Montreal Impact where he played for two seasons before being traded again to the Houston Dynamo in 2019.
 After playing four matches for the Dynamo, Duvall was released and signed with USL Championship club OKC Energy before signing with the Portland Timbers for the 2020 season.
 He retired following the 2021 season with FC Cincinnati.